-Hostels are a great way for saving your money, getting to know other people and getting a possibility to be closer with local people.
+Hostels are a great way of saving your money, getting to know other people and getting a possibility to be closer with local people.
 Once you enter as a stranger, you leave as a friend.
 That’s one of the best value of sleeping in a hostel.

-If you prefer more privacy than usually the best choice is the private room.
+If you prefer more privacy than usually, the best choice is the private room.
 Nowadays more hostels offer that option.
 Some are en suite (with a private bathroom) and some not.
 But there are still common areas that you will share with the others: common room, kitchen, terrace or bathroom.

 General Hostel Etiquette